arj0019/auc/docs/README.md

 FMT = r'\.fmt\s+(?P<sym>\w+)\s*::=\s*(?P<exprs>.*?)(?=\.\w+\s+|$)'
 ```

-Maps define the internal representation of the corresponding format; they are matched to the INStruction expression.
+Maps define the internal representation of the corresponding format; they are matched to the instruction expression.
 - Within a mapping variant, a series of instructions can be delimited with `AND = r'\s*;\s*'`.
 - Instructions consist of an opcode, and optionally a target and source operand.
 - In the case that there is no operand, the opcode becomes the operand; this is how terminal values are represented.